digidip/tapjaw-importer/docs/configurations.md

 ## Brief overview

 When setting up a project, copy the `tapjaw-importer/default.env` from Tapjaw Importer and place it into your project.
-If you're using the `tapjaw-example`, the file will already exist.
+If you are using the `tapjaw-example`, the file will already exist.

 You will see that the `default.env` contains two predefined configurations:
 - `TAPJAW_MESSAGE_SHA256_SECRET=<string>`